 Sources of order and purpose 5 – Natural selection.

 Evolution is, then, a mechanical sorting process whereby organisms better adapted to their environment tend to survive and produce more offspring.
 It is also a mindless process generating purposive products.

 For many scientists and philosophers the attribution of the word ‘purposeful’ and ‘designed’ to the products of mindless and mechanical natural selection is simply unacceptable.

 From ladder to tree

 First, there was the conviction that species were immutable.
-Because each had been uniquely placed on Earth by God there was no reason why they should change.
+Each was perfect, a unique creation placed on Earth by God.
+There was no reason why it should change.
 The idea that new species could gradually emerge over many generations was considered not only absurd but blasphemous.

 Second, and even more insulting to the dignity of humans (the pinnacle of God’s Creation) was the implication that humanity had emerged in a decidedly undignified way from ape-like ancestors.
 For this suggestion Darwin was mercilessly lampooned in the newspapers by cartoonists who depicted him as a monkey.

 Third, Darwin’s theory placed in question the imagery of one of Aristotle and Plato’s most widely-accepted ideas about the structure of the natural world, the scala naturae, the Great Chain of Being or ‘Ladder of Life’ as adapted by Christianity.
 This was a popular understanding of the whole of the Creation on Earth arranged hierarchically from higher to lower like the rungs of a ladder, and surmounted by its crowning glory the human being, eclipsed only by God.